W7k-J/BimShamans/en/about.md

             <p>All of it showed me that everywhere in the world we have a similar problem - "WE NEED MORE AUTOMATIONS".
 Sadly no one is interested in doing it for us!</p>

-            <p>Because of that I decided to do it myself.
-I learnt programming and so far published two plugins for Autodesk Revit – Drafter and Leveler.
-They automate the work of architects and engineers, allowing them to do their tasks faster.
-Drafter is one of the largest plugins for Revit out there containing around 180 automations helping you to work faster!</p>
+            <p>So I decided to take matters into my own hands.
+I learned to program and started publishing.
+You can find my plugins for Revit on the Autodesk App Store – Drafter and Leveler.
+They automate the work of architects and engineers, allowing them to complete tasks faster and with predictable repeatability across multiple areas at once.
+Drafter is one of the largest plugins for Revit, containing around 180 automations that help streamline daily work!
+More apps are on the way!</p>

             <p>You can get them from Autodesk App Store, and both were featured as the most popular paid plugins there at some point during last 6 months!
 And more apps are under construction!</p>